Pedestrian killed in hit-and-run crash on Prater Way - NewsBreak

 Collisions on opposite corners of Douglas County have resulted in several injuries.
 Emergency personnel responded to a collision at U.S. Highway 50 and Golf Course Drive in which a vehicle rolled over and caught fire at 5:07 p.m., according to Douglas dispatchers.
 Within a half-dozen minutes there was a head-on...

-Reno Police need your help finding a man reported missing from his assisted living home this week.
-Police say 77-year-old Robert Robbins was last seen leaving his assisted living home on January 14.
-He is described as white.
-5'10", 190 pounds, with gray hair and hazel eyes.
-He was last...
+RENO, Nev.
+(News 4 & Fox 11) — The Reno Police Department is asking for the public's assistance with finding a missing elderly man.
+Seventy-seven-year-old Robert Robbins was last seen leaving his assisted living home on Jan.
+14. He is described as a white man, 5'10, 190 lbs, with gray hair and hazel eyes.
+He was last seen wearing a tan hat and black and blue jacket.

 2news.com